trueme-app/trueme-react-components/README.md

 Installing
 ---
-To install the Trueme React Component Library, just use the following commands
+To install the Trueme React Component Library, just use the following command:

 ```bash
 yarn add @trueme/react-components